130: Initialize dynamically allocated sysfs attributes before device_create_file() call

 #1 Updated by Evgeny Novikov over 5 years ago

 I guess that good model for this rule requires features of static verifiers that aren't supported.
 But we can try a cheat: let's count the number of macro DEVICE_ATTR (or similar ones), function sysfs_attr_init and device_create_file invocations.
 If all is ok, then at the end a sum of the first and the second numbers should be equal to the third number.
 It isn't ideal, but will allow to find some bugs.

 What do you think about this?
 If you find this appropriate then implement corresponding model and test it.

-#7 Updated by Evgeny Novikov almost 3 years ago
+#7 Updated by Evgeny Novikov about 3 years ago

 - Status changed from Resolved to Open